Attack (1956 film): Reception

-According to Aldrich the film made money but because the profits were "cross collateralized" against The Big Knife "nobody saw any of the money."
+According to Aldrich the film made money but because the profits were "cross-collateralized" against The Big Knife and "nobody saw any of the money."

+Attack was named number 26 in Time Out's list of the 50 Best World War II movies.
+Acclaimed as "a minor landmark" by writer Adam Lee Davies, it was described thusly: "as cutting as piano wire and cynical to the core, Robert Aldrich’s whipsmart drama follows through on the queasy promise of its tagline: ‘Rips open the hot hell behind the glory!’"

 Accolades

 The film is recognized by American Film Institute in these lists: